Cheap Summer Vacations

 Our selection of fun family vacation spots proves that it is possible to plan an awesome summer vacation without dipping too far into the savings account.
 Whether your crew is looking to relax on the beach or ride the whitewater rapids, we have affordable vacation suggestions for every taste.

 Asheville, North CarolinaTake a scenic drive through the Blue Ridge Parkway and see why Asheville attracts creative types and vacationers alike.
 This eclectic town has a burgeoning River Arts District, boasts some of the nation's best craft breweries and is home to the iconic Biltmore estate, "American's very own Versailles."
 Start off with breakfast at the popular, farm-to-table Early Girl Eatery, which dishes up Southern comfort food with a side of retro charm.
-Next meander through galleries in the River Arts District before stopping at Wedge Brewery for a draft, a game of core hole and a bite from one of the food trucks posted up outside.
+Next meander through galleries in the River Arts District before stopping at Wedge Brewery for a draft, a game of cornhole and a bite from one of the food trucks posted up outside.
 In the evening, enjoy live music at local haunt 5 Walnut Wine Bar or curl up with a book at the dog-friendly Battery Park Book Exchange and Champagne bar.
 960 1280

 Cannon Beach, OregonCannon Beach is best known for its majestic monoliths like Haystack Rock (an ideal beach selfie spot).
 However, its miles of serene beaches and a charming (yet refined) art scene make it one of the best resorts on the famed Oregon coast.
 Surf shops, galleries and wine bars line Hemlock Street.
 We suggest stopping by the Wine Bar at Sweet Basil's Cafe for bacon-wrapped dates, Willamette Valley wine selections and live music.
 960 1280